 Not all technology is created equal.
-Dr. Mozayeni has done his research to determine what is the newest and best technology available that will enable him to provide the best patient care and deliver the best results.
+Dr. Mozayeni has done his research to identify the newest and best technology available that will enable him to provide the best patient care and deliver the best results.

-In addition to our lasers Dr. Mozayeni has invested in the Pentacam® system.
+In addition to our lasers, Dr. Mozayeni has invested in the Pentacam® corneal topography system.
 This piece of equipment allows Dr. Mozayeni to learn everything about your corneas that he needs to know.
 By looking straight at the green light at the end of what appears to be a long black tunnel the Pentacam can take a “picture” of your cornea.
 With this picture Dr. Mozayeni can study the shape, thickness, contour, and structural integrity of your cornea.
-Providence Eye & Laser Specialist is one of few LASIK practices in the region offering this state of the art micro-imaging technology.
+Providence Eye & Laser Specialists is one of few LASIK practices in the region offering this state of the art micro-imaging technology.

-The Pentacam takes images of your cornea and other structures by using a rotating camera thus producing a 3D photo of the interior part of your eye.
+The Pentacam takes images of your cornea by using a rotating camera thus producing a 3D photo of the interior part of your eye.
 When evaluating patients for LASIK one of the key pieces of data is elevation analysis at the center of the cornea, and with this rotating camera that measurement is very precise.
-These photos take less than 5 seconds per eye and during this short period up to 25,000 elevation points on your cornea are measured.
+These photos take less than 5 seconds per eye and during this short period up to 25,000 elevation points on your cornea are measured!

 Here is an example of what this picture looks like.
 You can see that it looks like a topography map.
 And in fact it is, the topography of your cornea, but also much more as it provides information about corneal thickness, structural integrity and strength.